-*** Notice: Effective from Aug 14, 2022, our head office will be under construction and open by appointment only.
+*** Notice: Effective from May 14, 2023, our head office will be under construction and open by appointment only.
 We will have limited access for meetings and contracting.
 So sorry for the inconvenience.
-We appreciate your understanding and consideration, our showroom address will be operate as normal at 9279 Cabot Dr Ste F San Diego CA 92126
+We appreciate your understanding and consideration, our partner showroom address will be operating as normal at 9279 Cabot Dr. Ste F San Diego CA 92126.

 KBB pre-construction planning stage involves the definition of the project, the identification of potential issues, planning and scheduling, the scope, cost estimation, and analysis of requirements for the job.
 This process will help a client understand, prioritize and decide the construction project.